ubc/compair/README.md

 ----------
 The frontend is purely written in Javascript, using [AngularJS](http://angularjs.org/) as a MVC-framework and [Bootstrap](http://getbootstrap.com/) for the design.
 The backend uses the python web application framework [Flask](http://flask.pocoo.org/) with [Flask SQLAlchemy](http://pythonhosted.org/Flask-SQLAlchemy/] for database persistence.
-[SQLAlchemy Migrate] (https://sqlalchemy-migrate.readthedocs.org) is used to maintain database updates.
+[Alembic] (http://alembic.readthedocs.org/) is used to maintain database updates.

 Installation